solo-io/gloo/docs/content/installation/platform_configuration/cluster_setup.md

 ### DNS Records

 Kubernetes DNS will take care of the internal DNS for the cluster, but it does not publish public DNS records for services running inside the cluster including Gloo Gateway.
-Using a tool like [external-dns](https://github.com/kubernetes-incubator/external-dns) will enable you to set up DNS records for Gloo and make your services publicly accessible.

 ### Certificate Management